KamilKonopski/Duel-Legends-Game/README.md

-# 🛡️ Duel Legends - Heroic Battles ⚔️
+# 🛡️ Duel Legends - Heroic Battles ⚔️ - in development

 🎮 **Duel Legends** is a turn-based strategy game where players choose heroes and engage in epic duels using unique offensive and defensive abilities.
 The goal is to strategically defeat your opponent by attacking, blocking, and using special skills!